 In order to be approved, the design review application must satisfy the standards listed in Section 11.050 (Design Review) of the Wheeler Zoning Ordinance, as well as Section 11.111 (Shoreland Development), Article 2 (WRC Zone), and Article 3 (IND Zone).

-The sections that follow address the deficiencies the City identified in its decisions on December 15, 2021, and August 16, 2022 (together, the “Decision”); incorporate relevant portions of the opinions on review by LUBA and the Oregon Court of Appeals; and reflect the comments, requirements, and suggestions of City representatives in a meeting with the applicant’s attorney on November 1, 2023.
+The sections that follow address the deficiencies the City identified in its decisions on December 15, 2021, and August 16, 2022 (together, the “Decision”); incorporate relevant portions of the opinions on review by LUBA and the Oregon Court of Appeals; and reflect the comments, requirements, and suggestions of City representatives in a meeting with the applicant’s attorney on November 1, 2023, as well as during the City Council meeting on December 6, 2023.

 WZO Section 11.050.2 requires consistency with Comprehensive Plan policies and ordinance provisions.